Digitaria exilis: Yield

-More than 550 000 ha of fonio are grown each year in West Africa and the production runs at 587 000 tons.
+More than 550,000 ha of fonio are grown each year in West Africa and the production runs at 587,000 tons.
 Yields are relatively stable, the yield average is currently 1 ton per hectare (ha).
 In the peripheral regions the yields are less than 500 kilograms and drop when in very poor soils down to 150 to 200 kilograms.

 Climate and soil requirements

-Fonio is cultivated in West Africa under tropical climate, with a pronounced dry season, temperatures between 25-30 °C and annual rainfalls of 600 to 1200 mm.
-Nevertheless, Fonio is also grown in higher altitude: over 1000 m, with higher annual rainfalls (1200 to 1500 mm) and colder temperatures (15-25°).
+Fonio is cultivated in West Africa under tropical climate, with a pronounced dry season, temperatures between 25 and 30 °C and annual rainfalls of 600 to 1200 mm.
+Nevertheless, fonio is also grown in higher altitude: over 1000 m, with higher annual rainfalls (1200 to 1500 mm) and colder temperatures (15-25°).
 Fonio has a well developed root system, which can reach more than one meter depth in the soil.
 This root system explains the good performance of the plant during the dry season and its adaptation to poor and low fertility soils.
 Fonio is mainly grown on sandy soils, but can also grow on rocky soils.
 It also thrives on acidic clay soils with a high aluminium content.
 On heavy soils, most varieties thrive badly.
 This crop is low demanding and can cope with unfavourable climate and soil conditions.